smacpherson64/gifbooth/readme.md

-# GIFBooth - Handcrafted Moving Pictures
+# GIFBooth - Handcrafted Moving Pictures (version 0.1.4)

 ## Description
 GIFBooth is an experiment using various Javascript API's to allow users to use live video to create animated GIFs.
 Selfies will never be the same.